Home: The Threshold

 Part 1 Home: The Threshold

-The symbolic motifs have been layered within the double glazed units with maps of the local neighbourhood relevant to each site.
+The symbolic motifs are layered within the double glazed units with maps of the local neighbourhood relevant to each site.
 The resulting artwork marks the threshold between private and public space.

 Part 2 Home: Worlds Within